Self-Diffusion Driven Blind Imaging: Implementation and Experiments

+In the following, we present the deblurring process described in \Cref{alg:gk-sdi} and evaluated DeblurSDI from different perspectives, including robustness to the choice of PSF generator, sensitivity to hyperparameters, and noise degradation.

-The number of outer diffusion steps $T$ and inner optimization iterations $S$ are two critical hyperparameters that directly impact both the reconstruction quality and computational cost.
+\paragraph{Hyperparameters sensitivity:} The number of outer diffusion steps $T$ and inner optimization iterations $S$ in \Cref{alg:gk-sdi} are two critical hyperparameters that directly impact both the reconstruction quality and computational cost.
 Intuitively, more diffusion steps allow for a finer coarse-to-fine reconstruction, while more inner iterations enable better convergence of the networks at each step.
 However, increasing either parameter also leads to longer runtimes.
 To evaluate the sensitivity of our method to these parameters, we conduct experiments varying $T$ from 10 to 40 and $S$ from 25 to 500.
 As shown in Figure~\ref{fig:steps_n_iters}, performance improves with higher values of $T$ and $S$.
 The most significant gains occur when increasing $T$ from 10 to 30.
 However, the improvements tend to saturate beyond certain thresholds (e.g., $T=30$, $S=400$), with the performance curve for $T=40$ closely tracking that of $T=30$.
-This indicates that our approach can achieve strong deblurring performance without requiring excessively high iteration counts.
+This indicates that our approach can achieve strong deblurring performance without requiring excessively high iteration counts. \paragraph{Recovering process:} Figure \ref{fig:deblurring_process} shows the evolution of estimates of image and kernel through the deblurring process.
+The left and right subfigures shows the SSIM and PSNR between the original image and the reconstruction over noise steps.
+The estimates of images and kernels at noise steps $5, 10, 15, 20, 30$ are shown on the top.
+Unlike traditional optimization processes where evaluation metrics typically increase monotonically, our curves exhibit an up-down-up behavior (especially for PSNR curve), which is attributed to the noise scheduling strategy.
+By injecting noise into intermediate reconstruction results, we effectively enlarge the search space of the inverse solution.
+The initial reconstructions are smooth and lack fine detail, while later steps recover sharper features.
+This aligns with the coarse-to-fine nature of self-diffusion. \paragraph{Architecture of kernel generator:} Figure \ref{fig:diff-std} shows how the architecture of PSF kernel generator $G_\phi$ affects the performance of DeblurSDI.
+The ``Standard" mode is $G_\phi$ without noise schedule, while ``k-diff'' stands for the kernel generator $G_\phi$ with noise schedule as Table \ref{tab:arch_g_phi} describes.
+The results show that the ``k-diff" mode outperforms the ``Standard" mode in terms of PSNR and SSIM.
+The results indicate that increasing the depth of the kernel generator network leads to a more accurate kernel estimation. \paragraph{Noise degradation:} To evaluate the robustness of our method to additive noise, we test it across noise levels $\sigma \in {0.01, 0.02, 0.03, 0.05}$ using the degradation model $\mathbf{y} = \mathbf{x} \circledast \mathbf{k} + \sigma \mathbf{n}, ~ \mathbf{n} \sim \mathcal{N}(0, \mathbf{I}). $ The image is normalized to $[0,1]$.
+As shown in Figure~\ref{fig:results_noise}, our method remains stable for noise levels up to $\sigma = 0.03$, achieving PSNR above $28.0$ and SSIM above $0.73$.
+The recovered PSFs also remain visually accurate up to $\sigma = 0.03$.